sf::st_as_sf(data.table::rbindllist(<list_of_sf>))

 #> [1] GEOMETRY

 #> 18 Levels: GEOMETRY POINT LINESTRING POLYGON MULTIPOINT ...
-TRIANGLE
+TRIANGLEBut rbindlist() can’t handle a list

-containing different geometry_type
+containing different geometry_types:

 rbindlist(l_diff_geom_type)

 #> Error in rbindlist(l_diff_geom_type): Class attribute on column 15 of item 2 does not match with column 15 of item 1.
+In order to make such a list

-workable for rbindlist()
+workable for rbindlist(), the geometry_types

 have to be homogenized: